Our Perimeter Report

 We also emphasised that we favour a globally consistent regulatory approach, informed by the IOSCO recommendations on ESG data and ratings.
 We actively contributed to these recommendations.

-Should the Government decide to extend our regulatory perimeter, setting up a new regulatory regime would take time.
+We have recognised that setting up a new regulatory regime would take time.

 In November 2022, we convened the Secretariat, consisting of the International Capital Market Association (ICMA) and the International Regulatory Strategy Group (IRSG), to appoint and lead an independent group mandated to develop an industry-led, voluntary Code of Conduct for ESG data and ratings providers.